ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

    Because the list of repositories is quite long, you can use the ``Find a repository`` option to search for the repository that you want to clone.
-For example, you can seach for "theme" to find the ``pyansys-sphinx-theme`` repository.
+For example, you can search for "theme" to find the ``pyansys-sphinx-theme`` repository.

 #.
 In the upper right corner of the repository, click the green ``Code`` button to
    drop down a list of options.